What to do when a

 (212) 539-0500

-Contact Catastrophe Insurance in
+Contact Catastrophe Insurance in order to maintain

-Marsh Affinity
+Marsh Affinity Group Services

 P.O.
-Box
+Box 9186

-Des Moines, IA
+Des Moines, IA 50306-9186

 8. Social Security Administration

-(contact your local office)
+(Contact your local office)

-a.
 Return the check received

-part of the check.
+of the check.

-b.
-Only the spouse may apply for
+Only the spouse may apply

-$255 toward burial from Social Security.
+for $255 toward burial from Social Security.

-c.
 Send a death certificate.

-9. Veterans Administration (contact
+9. Veterans Administration

-your local office)
+(Contact your local office)

-a.
 Reimbursement of up to $150

 toward a purchased cemetery plot.

-b.
-All other veteran benefits the
+All other veteran benefits

-member may have been entitled to.
+the member may have been entitled to.

 UFT Membership Department